If you’re a resident of California, you probably know the state comes with some confusing gun laws — especially about ARs.

-Well, if you live in California and missed the deadline to register your “assault weapon,” going featureless is the only way you can keep your rifle legal, functional, and in-state.
+If you live in California and missed the deadline to register your “assault weapon,” going featureless is the only way you can keep your rifle legal, functional, and in-state.

 And if you want to acquire an AR that’s California legal without dealing with the hassle of a fixed magazine, a featureless rifle is the only way to go.

-Now that you’ve got a general idea of what a featureless rifle is, let’s talk about each of the “features” in a bit more detail.
+Now that you’ve got a general idea of what a featureless rifle is let’s talk about each of the “features” in a bit more detail.

 This is the typical grip for an AR-15, where you wrap your hands around the protruding grip while firing and the web between your thumb and pointer finger rests below the exposed trigger.

 Exactly what it says on the tin, so even if you aren’t familiar with thumbhole stocks, you can probably guess what one is.